Derbyshire, United Kingdom

 ORGANISATION OF THE SCHOOL

 For pastoral care, the school is presently organised on both a Year Head and Key Stage basis.
 The KS3 Pastoral Manager and the Head of Year 7 play a vital role in liaison with our feeder Primary schools and the settling in of new students.
-All members of staff are expected to have a tutorial function and we regard the tutor’s role as being of fundamental importance to the whole school.
+All members of staff are expected to have a tutorial function and we regard the tutor’s role as being of fundamental importance to school life

 The meeting structure involves Leadership, Directors of Study, Subject Leaders, Year Group Pastoral meetings, Learning and Teaching group meetings and whole school staff meetings.
 This cycle of meetings is constantly monitored and reviewed.